Internet in Norway

 The Internet in Norway is available through Fiber or Mobile.
 The country code top level domain is .no.

 History

-In 1973, Norway became the first country other than the United States on the ARPANET.
+In June 1973, Norway became the first country after the United States on the ARPANET.
 NORSAR (Norwegian Seismic Array) at Kjeller just outside Oslo was connected by satellite to the SDAC (Seismic Data Analysis Center) in Virginia, US as part of ARPANET in order to monitor nuclear test-ban treaties with the Soviet Union.
-A connection from NORSAR to UCL in London was added approximately a month later.
+A connection from NORSAR to UCL in London was added the following month.

+Pål Spilling and Yngvar Lundh at NDRE and Dag Belsnes at the University of Oslo were involved in testing and developing TCP/IP and packet speech over SATNET in the late 1970s.
+Norway migrated to TCP/IP in March 1982, ahead of the ARPANET.

+Uninett was established in 1976 as the national research and education network (NREN).
+In 1987, Uninett gained responsibility for the .no top-level domain.
+By 1990, NORDUnet was one of the first networks on the Internet.